daKmoR/testing-workflow-for-web-components/README.md

 });
 ```

-and then we render it like so:
+Run the test => fails and then we add the implementation to `src/a11y-input.js`

 ```js
 render() {
   return html`